krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **pkinit_require_crl_checking** should be set to true if the policy is such that up-to-date CRLs must be present for every CA.

+**pkinit_require_freshness**
+    Specifies whether to require clients to include a freshness token in PKINIT requests.
+The default value is false.
+(New in release 1.17.)

 .. _Encryption_types: